exallium/ahart-dev-blog/media/entries/basic-gradle-version-catalogs.md

+---
-# Getting started with Gradle Version Catalogs
+title: Getting started with Gradle Version Catalogs
+slug: basic-gradle-version-catalogs
+date: 2022-11-16
+---
 Version catalogs are an effective way to help manage your dependencies across multiple modules throughout Gradle based software projects.
 They allow you to declare all of your dependencies in a single place.
 You can then reference these dependencies in any `dependencies` block of any `build.gradle` file in your project.
 This helps ensure that all of your modules are using the same versions.
 It also ensures that when a version for a dependency changes there is only one place in your code that needs to be updated.

 Historically, this would have been solved via use of the project-level `ext` object.
 We can see this pattern throughout samples given out by Google and other library providers.
 In the past I’ve used this approach effectively in large-scale software projects, where we built out something that looks fairly similar to what I am about to discuss today.